Skip to content

 Support for this event preserves a maritime tradition unique to the Chesapeake Bay and funds the creation of programs in which all Marylanders can see themselves reflected.

-Tattoo History and Live Demonstrations
+Live Tattoo Demonstrations

 Live Souvenir tattoos on Pride II by Chris Keaton, Founder of the Baltimore Tattoo Museum